How I came to believe that teaching careers don’t have to be all or nothing

 My Story – How I Got Into Coaching

-At the time, it sounded small.
+At the time it sounded small.
 Almost trivial.
+It wasn’t.

-That experience reminded me that subtle adjustments can have a powerful effect.
+That experience reminded me that small adjustments can have a powerful effect.
 You don’t always need to overhaul your life.
 Sometimes you need to recalibrate it.

 What’s important to me…